The Return of the Absent Ex

 That said, Jane doesn’t need to pay for an attorney.
 Jane should consider hiring a pro bono attorney.
 Every state has at least a handful of free legal service providers.
 Additionally, if Jane has the time or the comfort level, she can explore doing the case pro se, meaning by herself.
 Many counties have help desks and other pro-se training programs.
 Call your county courthouse for more information.
 While it is not Jane’s best approach, it is still a viable option.

-Joshua E. Stern is a family law attorney and the owner of the Law Offices of Joshua E. Stern in Evanston, Illinois.
+Joshua E. Stern is a family law attorney and the managing partner of Stern Perkoski in Evanston, Illinois.